 Types of Gender-Based Violence

 Relationships are complex, and love, affection, and commitment can still be part of relationships despite the violence.
 Sometimes, these positive elements are the foundation for change.
-Women and other survivors seek help to reclaim their power, by breaking their isolation to seek support, escape the abuse, and find ways to keep themselves and their children safe.
+Women seek help to reclaim their power, by breaking their isolation to seek support, escape the abuse, and find ways to keep themselves and their children safe.
 Abusers struggle to change, couples try to restore balance and equality, friends and family step in: these and other struggles strengthen our collective hopes for violence-free lives.